LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

   <figcaption>Figure 4: A screenshot of Tracer.</figcaption>
 </figure>

-After running the analysis long enough in MCMC, we have the 1800 samples after removing 10% burnin, but with an ESS of each estimated parameter > 200.
+With this much longer MCMC chain, we still have 1,800 samples after removing the first 10% as burn-in, but our ESSs are all > 200.
-There is still auto-correlation between the samples, but > 200 effectively independent samples will now provide a very good estimate of the posterior distribution.
-There are no obvious trends in the plot which would suggest that the MCMC has not yet converged, and there are no significant long range fluctuations in the trace which would suggest poor mixing.
+A large ESS does not mean there is no auto-correlation between samples overall, but that we have at least 200 effectively independent samples.
+More effective samples means we are approximating the posterior better than before, with ESSs < 100.
+You should also keep an eye for weird trends in the trace plot suggesting that the MCMC chain has not yet converged (or is struggling to converge), like different value "plateaus" attracting the chain for a large number of steps.

-As we are satisfied with the mixing we can now move on to one of the parameters of interest: substitution rate.
+Now that we are satisfied with the length of the MCMC chain and its mixing, we can move on to one of the parameters of interest: the global substitution rate, `r`.
-Select clockRate in the left-hand table.
 This is the average substitution rate across all sites in the alignment.
-Now choose the density plot by selecting the tab labeled Marginal Density.
-This shows a plot of the marginal posterior probability density of this parameter.
+First, select "r" in the left-hand panel, and click the "Marginal Density" tab in the upper-right corner to see the posterior density plot for this parameter.
 You should see a plot similar to this:

 <figure class="image">